 Working with you

-If you are interested to work with our academic experts and our talented students and become an ACCE Partner, there are a number of ways you can be involved, one is to be a partner on a Highlight topics project as a co-supervisor.
+If you are interested to work with our academic experts and our talented students and become an ACCE+ Partner, there are a number of ways you can be involved; one route is to be a partner supervisor on an ACCE+ studentship project.

 If you are an academic supervisor you may want to contact members of our management board here.